Senior care facilities prepare for vaccine

 Two vaccines have been developed in China.
 One is produced by a Chinese state company called Sinopharm, and a second vaccine developed by a Chinese-based company is called Sinovac Biotech Ltd. Third-phase trials of both vaccines are in the process.
 Both vaccines require two doses, weeks apart.

-Another phase 3 vaccine that also might hit the public soon is a vaccine developed jointly and being clinically tested by Astra-Zeneca and Oxford University, England.
+Another phase 3 vaccine that also might hit the public soon is one developed jointly and being clinically tested by Astra-Zeneca and Oxford University, England.

 The Pfizer vaccine along with the Moderna vaccine will be used to vaccinate most people in the United States over the coming months.

-Both facilities will allow residents and staff to opt out of taking the vaccine.
+Both Sacred Heart and Renaissance will allow residents and staff to opt out of taking the vaccine.
 Taking the vaccine, at this point, is not mandatory.
 Also, they are not offering any financial incentive for staff to be vaccinated.

 Gracedale, the Northampton County skilled nursing facility, is offering a $750 bonus to staff to take the vaccine.
 The facility was hit particularly hard by the pandemic.